 4. Section 4.
-Terms of Reference (TOR) and Scope of the Review enquiries, matters of relevance were identified that occurred outside that two-year period, these were to be included.
+Terms of Reference (TOR) and Scope of the Review

 4.1 The DHR considered the intervention and contacts between agencies and Poppy and John, the subjects of the review, in the two-year period prior to and including the date of the incident, on 14th December 2018.
 It was stressed that if, in the course of the DHR